TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

 -   Next hop IP address
 -   Network device

-### Network address translation table
+### NAT table

-A NAT table stores the request ID to device private IP mapping, and is often used by routers.
+A NAT table stores the packet to IP mapping and is often used by routers.

-NAT is a proxy that manages the outbound traffic of the private network.
-For an outbound request from a device on the private network, it uses the NAT table to record the request ID to device private IP mapping, and then replaces the request's source private IP with its own public IP.
+For an outbound request from a device on the private network to an external public IP, it uses the NAT table to record the request ID to device private IP mapping, and then replaces the request's source private IP with its own public IP.
 When it receives a response, it use the NAT table to redirect the response to the device.

+For inbound traffic, it uses the NAT table to map the inbound request's destination port to the correct device's internal IP and port on the private network.

 ### Network device